JoshCheek/atom-seeing-is-believing/README.md

   it would eat up your memory, maybe start paging, and just generally take a really long time to execute)
 * '--line-length' (how much output to show, use this to keep it from affecting editor performance or getting too spammy)
 * '--timeout' (say you accidentally have an infinite loop... don't want to wait around forever!)

-## Troubleshooting

-* Do you have the gem installed in the correct environment? (load your env in whatever way you do that, and then `gem which seeing_is_believing`)
-* Do you have the package installed?
-(Command+Shift+P and start typing "seeing", you should see the commands and be able to run them from there)
-* What do the logs say? (use Command+Option+I to run the console, the package will print some debugging information you can look at)
-* Did Atom get really messed up after you installed this?
-Probably the `~/.atom/config.cson` has a syntax error or something, which will mess up all the configuration, not just Seeing Is Believing's

 ## <a href="http://www.wtfpl.net/"><img src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl.svg" height="20" alt="WTFPL" /></a> License